-District Mansehra is part of the geological set-up the NWFP province that can transmit earthquake waves.
-Major faults that may affect the district are the Main Mantle Thrust (MMT), the Main Boundary Thrust (MBT), Oghi Shear Zone Mansehra, Jhelum Boundary Thrust Fault line, Darband Fault Tarbela, Khairabad Fault, Kalabagh Fault and other small scale faults common in NWFP.
-From 1974 1990, approximately 5669 people were killed due to earthquakes in the Northern Areas, NWFP (including Mansehra) and Balochistan.
+District Abbottabad is part of the geological set-up of the NWFP province that can transmit earthquake waves.
+Major faults that may affect district Abbottabad are the Main Mantle Thrust (MMT), the Main Boundary Thrust (MBT), and Oghi Shear Zone Mansehra, Jhelum Boundary Thrust Fault line, Darband Fault Tarbela, Khairabad Fault, Kalabagh Fault and other small scale faults common in NWFP.
+(For details see Annex 3: Fault lines affecting Abbottabad) From 1974-1990, approximately 5669 people were killed due to earthquakes in the Northern Areas, NWFP (including Mansehra) and Balochistan.
 A trembler in NWFP in February 2004 resulted in 24 deaths and over 129,000 affected.